 Phone: 540-831-6350 or VP for ASL users 540-922-1176

 *Exams to be proctored by CAS must be sent to CAS 2 business days prior to test time.

 Exams may be delivered to CAS one of the following three options:

 - Through ACCESS CAS attach exam/test when approving a Proctoring Request.
-(Check out ACCESS CAS faculty videos if you need a step-by-step tutorial)

 - Instructor (or designated intern, work student, GA) may deliver test to CAS offices Monday - Friday.